 Tony Allan, from his first show on Radio Caroline, on the station's first day back on the air after the towing incident, 2nd January 1973.
 This is an edited version of a recording available from

 www.azanorak.com.
 Our thanks to Ray Robinson for the Azanorak clips on this page (duration 4 minutes 59 seconds)

 Andy Archer and a mystery guest referred to as “the 21st Century Schizoid Man” (actually RNI's Robb Eden) later that night.
 Edited from a recording posted on The Offshore Radio Club Forum (duration 3 minutes 2 seconds)

 On 18th January Caroline had to broadcast a Mayday distress call when a fire started in the engine room.
-Fortunately this was extinguished without any outside assistance.
-Generator trouble
+Writing about the incident on Facebook many years later Norman Barrington remembered: “There was

 Tony Allan, Norman Barrington and Andy Archer appealing for help after a fire breaks out on Radio Caroline, 18th January 1973.
 This is an edited version of a recording posted on

 The Offshore Radio Club Forum.
 Our thanks to Harm Koenders for the all the clips from the Forum used on this page (duration 2 minutes 51 seconds)